maikamp/FoodMart_UI_p2/README.md

 - search for items
 - add items to my list(s)
 - remove items from my list(s)
-### Employee
+### As an Employee I must be able to:
-- Employee also can open the main page and
+- open main page
-- Can register by using his Employee number
+- register using Employee number
-- Can login
+- login
-- Employee able to see the items and how many left on each one (total)
-- Employee can increase/ decrease the total of item
+- view item inventory
+- add items to inventory
+- update items in inventory
+- remove items from inventory
-### Manager
+### As a Manager I must be able to:
-- Manager can add new employee and get employee number
+- add new employee
-- Manger can add new item with initial total
-- Manager can update the item info
+- view current employee(s)
-- Manger can active/deactive employee
+- all other employee functionality
-- Manger can active or deactive the item
-***Admin has all above previlige***